-30 If so, does this programme entitle individuals to bring their family members with them?
+32 If so, does this programme entitle individuals to bring their family members with them?
 Give details.

-A highly skilled foreign national may bring his or her spouse and children into Japan.
+A highly skilled foreign professional may bring his or her spouse and children to Japan.

-Furthermore, a highly skilled foreign national may bring his or her parent, which is generally not allowed in relation to a foreign national with an ordinary working immigration status.
+Further, a highly skilled foreign professional may bring his or her parent to Japan, whereas a foreign national with an ordinary working immigration status is, generally, not allowed to.

-31 Does such a programme give an individual a right to reside permanently or indefinitely in your jurisdiction and, if so, how?
+33 Does such a programme give an individual a right to reside permanently or indefinitely in your jurisdiction and, if so, how?

-Permanent residence will be granted to a highly skilled foreign national who has been engaging in activities of a highly skilled person for approximately five consecutive years in Japan.
+Permanent residence will be granted to a highly skilled foreign professional who has been engaging in the activities of a highly skilled person for approximately five consecutive years in Japan.

-32 Does such a programme enable an individual to obtain citizenship or nationality in your jurisdiction and, if so, how?
+34 Does such a programme enable an individual to obtain citizenship or nationality in your jurisdiction and, if so, how?